 CREATE A FRUIT/VEGGIE TRAY

-We have all seen fruit and vegetable trays at the grocery store.
-They are super convenient, and we often buy them for parties and get togethers.
+We've all seen fruit and vegetable trays at the grocery store.
+They are super convenient, and we often buy them for parties and get-togethers.
 But have you ever thought about just keeping one in your fridge for snacks?
 They are so easy to make yourself, and cheaper, too!
-Having fruits and vegetables which are already washed, cut and ready to eat can make it so much easier to feed your hungry kids healthy snacks.
+Having fruits and vegetables which are already washed, cut, and ready to eat can make it so much easier to feed your hungry kids healthy snacks.
+And here's a fun tip: use cookie cutters to make fun shapes with your fruit.

 The best way to help your kids truly enjoy eating healthy snacks and foods is to regularly offer them healthy options and then allow them to choose whether or not to eat them.
-By providing them with a fruit/vegetable tray to snack from, they can choose the foods they want without wasting.
+By providing them with a fruit/vegetable as an afterschool snack, they can choose the foods they want without wasting.
 Also with time and exposure, you may be surprised to find your kids are willing to branch out and try some of the new fruits or vegetables in the tray!

 ROTATE YOUR SNACK OPTIONS